– (Acts 1:8)

 Hands & Hearts: Nickelsville Mission Trip

-The Hands and Hearts Family Mission Trip serves those in need in the area of Nickelsville, and the projects are determined by the skills and passions of those who sign up.
+The Hands and Hearts Mission Trip serves those in need in the area of Nickelsville, VA, and the projects are determined by the skills and passions of those who sign up.
 It may range from home repairs and light construction, to assisted living home visitation and food pantry assistance.

-If you have any questions, please contact Diane Shoemake or Laura Lee Chandler at email@example.com.
+If you have any questions, please contact Diane Shoemake or Laura Lee Chandler.

 Mission Statement: “CARITAS helps our most vulnerable neighbors break the cycles of addiction and homelessness to reclaim their dignity.”